Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Performance Evaluation

-In addition, the standard on-demand model is a special case and corresponds to the first SLA of our model; the related simulation results to be used are listed in Table~\ref{table-PC2}.
-For example, the first column says that, under the compact case where $m=800$ and $\beta=0.45$, the optimal solution is specified by the tuple $(3, 196.0, 42.11, 800)$.
-This tuple also implies that, partial jobs of the first three users will be served with a price of 196.0, and, the cloud provider accepts jobs at a rate of 42.11 with all 800 servers utilized.
+When analyzing these concrete results to better understand the logic under which the above three phenomena occur, we need to keep the following points in mind.
+The unit revenue from a server in a unit of time is the product of the server's utilization and the price associated with it\emph{}.
+Given the $l$-th SLA offered to users, let $l^{\prime}$ denote the total number of offered SLAs after the $l$-th SLA, e.g., in the 2nd row of Table~\ref{table-PC1}, if $l=4$, $l^{\prime}=2$.
+As illustrated in Figure~\ref{Fig.10}, the price of the $l$-th SLA is $\mathcal{U}_{y_{1}^{(l)}}(\varphi_{l}) - \sum_{j=l}^{l+l^{\prime}-1}{D_{j}^{*}} - (l^{\prime}+1)\cdot\epsilon$ if $l^{\prime} > 0$ and $\mathcal{U}_{y_{1}^{(l)}}(\varphi_{l}) - \epsilon$ if $l^{\prime}=0$; here, $\mathcal{U}_{y_{1}^{(l)}}(\varphi_{l})$ is the utility of the $y_{1}^{(l)}$-th user when the waiting time is $\varphi_{l}$, and $D_{j}^{*}$ is the difference of the utilities of users $y_{1}^{(j)}$ and $y_{1}^{(j+1)}$ when the waiting time is $\varphi_{j+1}$.
+A larger $\mathcal{U}_{y_{1}^{(l)}}(\varphi_{l})$ and a smaller $\sum_{j=l}^{l+l^{\prime}}{D_{j}^{*}}$ can lead to a larger SLA price, and vice versa; this is one basis to analyze the concrete results in Table~\ref{table-PC1}.
+On the other hand, the ratios of the maximum possible utilizations of a server under the 1st, 2nd, 3rd, 4th, 5th, and 6th SLAs to the utilization under the 1st SLA are respectively 1, 2.846, 5.217, 8.944, 13.91, and 19.26.
+The number of servers assigned for each SLA, the SLA price, and the server utilization together determine the revenue of a CSP.
+In contrast, the standard on-demand model is a special case and corresponds to the first SLA of our model; the related simulation results to be used are listed in Table~\ref{table-PC2}.
+For example, the first column says that, under the compact case where $m=1000$ and $\beta=0.55$, the optimal solution is specified by the tuple $(2, 39.81, 31.95, 1000)$.
+This tuple implies that, partial jobs of the first two users will be served with a price of 39.81, and, the CSP accepts jobs at a rate of 39.81 with all 1000 servers allocated.

-From Tables~\ref{table-PC1} and \ref{table-PC2}, we could see that, our model could greatly improve the utilization of cloud resources.
-The on-demand model achieves a utilization of 5.26\%, and, when $m$ equals 800, 1600 and 2400 servers, a cloud provider could respectively serve 3, 5, and 7 users, in spite of the weight distribution.
-In contrast, in our model, when $m$ equals 800, 1600, and 2400, our model could respectively serve 26, 38 and 44 users and achieves a resource utilization of 65.00\%, 47.39\%, and 55.00\%.
-The above phenomenon arises also due to the high utilization achieved by our pricing model.
-With more servers held by a cloud provider, it could admit much more users than the on-demand model.
-To admit more users, this leads to that the prices of SLAs in our model have a larger decrement, which is more directly shown by the results of rows 3-4.
-This brings about the above phenomenon since the utilization of servers under each SLA is always fixed.